Skip to content

 DuraLabel Staff

 In any workplace, fire safety is not just a box to tick—it is about keeping your team out of harm's way.
 The Occupational Safety and Health Administration (OSHA) requires that businesses must have a written fire prevention plan to safeguard employees against fire-related incidents.
-Workplaces with 10 or fewer employees are the only exception to this rule.
-Without such a plan, businesses risk higher chances of injury, loss of life, and significant property damage during a fire emergency.
+This is a core part of OSHA compliance, ensuring that organizations proactively manage risks before they escalate.

-In 2022, the National Fire Protection Association (NFPA) reported around 140,000 nonresidential building fires in the United States.
+In 2023, the National Fire Protection Association (NFPA) reported around 118,000 nonresidential building fires in the United States.
 These fires caused:

 • 150 deaths

-• 1,400 injuries
+• 1,300 injuries

-• $4.068 billion in property loss
+• $3.3 billion in direct property damage

-OSHA’s Fire Prevention Plan Requirements
+Creating a Fire Prevention Plan That Meets OSHA Requirements

 • Identify major fire hazards: List all major fire hazards in your workplace.
 Include detailed procedures for handling and storing flammable materials, identify potential ignition sources, and specify the necessary fire protection equipment to control each hazard.